cadentj/botc/README.md

 # Blood on the Clocktower

 > Note: Oops, in-memory storage won't work on Vercel edge functions.
 Will need to re-deploy a backend to fly or smtn before wider use.
+For now, you'll need to collect player name --> roles manually.

 A simple version of BOTC for in person gatherings.
 For a fully featured online version, check out [clocktower.online](https://clocktower.online/).